-Now that you have heard about breakfast (the fun meal) and lunch (the walk meal), it is time for the most important and most delicious meal of the day, dinner in Guilin.
+Now that you have heard about breakfast (the fun meal) and lunch (the walk meal) in Guilin, it is time for the most important and most delicious meal of the day, dinner.
 It is our splurge meal.
 We usually spend between ¥30 and ¥60 ($4.60-$9.30) on the meal, making sure to get whatever our little hearts desire.

-With my morning adventuring and afternoon walks, I’m usually pretty beat by dinner.
+After my morning adventuring and afternoon walks with Josh, I’m usually pretty beat by dinner.
 So, we have gotten in the habit of frequenting three neighboring restaurants that are all close by.
 They are nearly identical, except one place has a particularly sassy waitress that greets us at the door.
 Each of them is a little hole-in-the-wall type place with no more than eight tables, a display shelf, a small kitchen, and pictures of their signature dishes on the wall with prices.
 When you can’t read, the pictures make a big difference.

 When we arrive, it is almost always empty except for the waitress and cook, who are either asleep or on their phone at one of the tables, and a child loudly doing homework.
 Once we start eating, a crowd of diners mysteriously appears and the places are nearly packed (I think I need to start asking for a discount for our unintentional marketing abilities).
 I have seen the places busy without us, as well, but mostly during lunch time.

 Once seated, the sassy waitress tries to talk us into ordering a collection of the most expensive items on the menu and waits, baffled, as we order plates of common mush instead.
-For the two of us, Guilin dinner consists of one or two entrees, either rice or noodles, and a bottle of beer to share.
+Dinner consists of one or two entrees, either rice or noodles, and a bottle of beer to share.

-Our favorite Guilin dinner is Mushroom and Pork Slices.
-It is a dish of stiff mushrooms, pork, cucumbers, carrots, ginger, garlic, and green onion.
+Above is our favorite meal of all.
+On the left is a dish of stiff mushrooms, pork, cucumbers, carrots, ginger, garlic, and green onion.
 Aside from the cucumbers and ginger, we find ourselves practically licking this plate clean.
-Another long time favorite is the Yangzhou fried rice.
+Another long time favorite is the Yangzhou fried rice, on the right.
 It is the most similar to some of the fried rice we would get at home, but something about the way it’s made here makes it taste so much more amazing.